 If you’re mostly concerned about which dental restoration will end up costing you more, then you’re probably going to want a dental bridge.
 Dental implants last longer, but that’s because they use oral surgery to place the root in your jawbone.
 Any treatment that includes surgery will be more expensive.

 But dental bridges are a nonsurgical treatment for a lost teeth.
 By bonding the replacement tooth to dental crowns, you keep a replacement in that gap without surgery.
 That tends to make dental bridges more affordable.

-Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to schedule your next appointment for restorative dentistry.
+Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) or use our online tool to schedule your next appointment for restorative dentistry.
 Our dentists have been using dental bridges and dental implants for many years.
 No matter which you eventually go with, you are sure to get a durable, beautiful replacement tooth.